Selahattin Ülkümen: Background

-Rhodes, inhabited almost entirely by ethnic Greeks, was occupied by the Ottoman Empire for 390 years, until 1912 when Italy imposed its rule on Rhodes and the other Dodecanese islands.
+Rhodes, inhabited by a Greek majority and a substantial Turkish minority, was ruled by the Ottoman Empire for 390 years, until 1912 when Italy imposed its rule on Rhodes and the other Dodecanese islands.
 The Germans took over in September 1943 after Italy withdrew from the war.
 By the 1940s, the ethnic Jewish community numbered about 2,000, made up of people from Turkey, Greece, Italy and other Mediterranean countries, as well as those native to the island.